2021 ENCATC Academy on Cultural RelationsOnline

 International cultural cooperation: Renew, Reimagine, Reconnect

-- 12 May: RENEW - How academic institutions can be multipliers for international cooperation?
-How we can work together?
-From joint research projects, to sharing case analysis and helping develop better research projects among different players
+- 12 May: RENEW - How academic institutions can be multipliers for international co-operation?

-As part of the Academy, a case study from Latin America and the Caribbean area will be also showcased.
+As part of the Academy, a case study from Latin America and the Caribbean area was also showcased.

 The Academy is an initiative of ENCATC done in partnership with New York University, Goldsmiths University of London, the University of Barcelona, the Association of Arts Administration Educators, and with the support of the Creative Europe programme of the European Union.